-where this αi uncertainty parameter must be calculated for every obstacle (i=1...m, if there are m obstacles in the environment, if αi=0, then there is no measurement uncertainty).
+where this αi uncertainty parameter must be calculated for every obstacle (i=1...m, if there are m obstacles in the environment; if αi=0, then there is no measurement uncertainty).

-Velocity selection based on motion planning algorithms
+Velocity selection based on motion-planning algorithms

 Precheck algorithm

-The agent has to take into consideration only those obstacles during the motion planning algorithm that fulfil the Precheck algorithm.
-Two cases of the obstacles will not be used:
+The agent has to consider only those obstacles that fulfil the precheck algorithm during the motion-planning algorithm.
+Two obstacle situations are not used:

-• those obstacles that will cross the paths of the agent in the far future.
+• obstacles that will cross the path of the agent in the distant future,

-• those obstacles that have a high distance from the agent
+• obstacles that are at a considerable distance from the agent.